marcinbiegun/n23.pl/_posts/2017-01-15-sendy-docker.md

 ## Install Docker and Docker-Compose

-1. Install Docker and grant non-sudo Docker access for your user (steps 1 & 2):
+1. Install Docker and grant an user Docker access for your user (steps 1 & 2):
     * [How To Install and Use Docker on Ubuntu 16.04](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-16-04)

 2. Install Docker-Compose (step 1):